 In 2012, the United States Supreme Court recognized that a sentencing scheme mandating life without parole sentences for juveniles violates the Eighth Amendment to the United States Constitution.
 "By making youth (and all that accompanies it) irrelevant to imposition of that harshest prison sentence, such a scheme poses too great a risk of disproportionate punishment."
 Miller v.
 Alabama, 567 U.S. 460, 479 (2012).
 Montgomery clarified that Miller requires more than just a consideration of an offender's age and that life without parole is a "disproportionate sentence for all but the rarest of children, those whose crimes reflect 'irreparable corruption,'" "permanent incorrigibility," and "such irretrievable depravity that rehabilitation is impossible."
 Montgomery v.
 Louisiana, 136 S. Ct.
 718, 726, 733-734 (2016); see also Commonwealth v.
 Batts, 163 A.3d 410 (Pa.
 2017).
+The Montgomery Court recognized "that sentencing a child to life without parole is excessive for all but 'the rare juvenile offender whose crime reflects irreparable corruption."
+Montgomery, 136 S. Ct. at 734 (quoting Miller, 567 U.S. at 479-80).

 "As a result, Miller announced a substantive rule of constitutional law."
 Id.
 That rule provides that life without parole is an "unconstitutional penalty" for offenders under the age of 18.
 Id.
-After the United States Supreme Court ruled in Montgomery, courts across the country, and here in Pennsylvania, began implementing its mandate-that children sentenced to mandatory life without parole sentences must be immediately paroled or provided the opportunity for a resentencing hearing.
-Batts, 163 A.3d at 450.
-Accordingly, the Allegheny Court of Common Pleas resentenced James and rendered his first life without parole sentence null and void ab initio.
+After the United States Supreme Court ruled in Montgomery, courts across the country-and here in Pennsylvania-began implementing its mandate: that children sentenced to mandatory life without parole sentences must be immediately paroled or provided the opportunity for a resentencing hearing.
+Montgomery, 136 S. Ct. at 736 ("A State may remedy a Miller violation by permitting juvenile homicide offenders to be considered for parole.").
+Indeed, this Court wrote that Pennsylvania courts "may sentence affected defendants to a minimum term-of-years sentence and a maximum sentence of life in prison, exposing these defendants to parole eligibility upon the expiration of their minimum sentences."
+Batts, 163 A.3d at 450-51 (citing 61 Pa.C.S.A. § 6137(a)(3)).
+It was in accordance with these decisions that a resentencing court in Allegheny County rendered James's juvenile life without parole sentence null and void ab initio.
+See Allegheny Cty.
+S.H.
+Tr., at A24:14-A25:2; A63:20-A64:1.